cztomczak/cefpython/api/Browser.md

 | --- | --- |
 | __Return__ | int |

 Returns the globally unique identifier for this browser.
+This value is also used as the tabId for extension APIs.

 ### GetZoomLevel